 There are many postural muscles that are constantly contracting and relaxing in response to normal body movements to prevent us from falling over and allow us to maintain an upright posture.
 When our first vertebra is misaligned, the weight of the head is no longer evenly distributed over the neck and the rest of the body.
 The body therefore reflexively responds to this imbalance by contracting different postural muscles in its attempt to maintain an upright posture.
 It is the reflexive contractions of the postural muscles that result in the contracted/ shortened leg.

 Our assessment includes objective measures that are independent from subjective symptoms.
 It is best to be assessed periodically to ensure that if you are misaligned but non-symptomatic you can be adjusted to prevent your body from being accustomed to a misaligned state once again and avoid the spinal deterioration that often involves a return to pain.
+Often by the time symptoms start to reoccur you have been in need of a correction for a while.

 You don’t.
 Ongoing assessments are advised if you want to allow for optimal healing to minimize recurrence and optimize function.